 Plus, there’s no guarantee your free users will upgrade, buy your services or subscribe to your other tools, even if you achieve the right balance.
 Freeware also isn’t useful for feedback if the free users you attract aren’t representative of your target demographic.
 (Though this might suggest a better target audience for your paid solutions.)

 Finally, there’s always a possibility your product will be perceived as inferior to its paid counterparts – purely by the nature of its price tag.
 How good can your product be if you’re giving it away for nothing?
 If it’s true that people don’t value what they don’t pay for, then you may risk being relegated to a second-rate rank in users’ minds.

 I’ve explained the pros and cons of offering B2B freeware, but how can you make money from it?

 One way you can harness the power of free to make money is known as the razor-and-blades model (attributed to King Gillette).
 The model offers a commodity (such as a razor handle) for free, but a consumable or complementary product (such as the blades) is sold separately for a price.
-With freeware, for example, the software is free to use, but the support or updates for it might come at a cost.
+For example, the software is free to use, but the support or updates for it might come at a cost.

 Freeware can also be used as part of free sample marketing.
-This is using your freeware to promote your paid solutions, much like your free trial.
+This is using it to promote your paid solutions, much like your free trial.
 Freeware is different from a free trial, however, as it generates interest as well as promotes sales.
 (Whereas, a free trial happens when a customer business is already interested in your product.)
 You’re essentially using your engineering as a marketing tool.